Operational Intelligence – On top of the Business Intelligence

 Defining Operational Intelligence

-OI facilitates complete views of business entities and situations based on both real-time and latent data, presented in terms that not only provides business benefits but also action- ability.5.
-Continuous insights:
+4. Business visibility: OI facilitates complete views of business entities and situations based on both real-time and latent data, presented in terms that not only provides business benefits but also actionability.

-BI goals of an organization always provide a foundation for operational Intelligence.
-It becomes important to completely understand the strategic goals which include those that will provide competitive advantage, identify trends or sales performance and also operational insights.
+BI goals of an organization always provide a foundation for Operational Intelligence.
+It becomes important to completely understand the strategic goals which include those that will provide a competitive advantage, identify trends or sales performance and also operational insights.

 It is important to understand that although operational analytics might not apply to every organization, still it can be observed that traditional BI applications alone can no longer maintain data visibility and competitive advantage.
 Organizations need to leverage their data in a variety of ways, also they need to identify whether or not leveraging real-time data provides competitive edge.
 And if it does provide competitive edge, organizations need to adopt the best way to leverage the data.Category : Big Data